 Sigurðardóttir, who served as prime minister until 2013, helped lead the country out of a deep financial crisis that started in 2008.

 Former Prime Minister Elio Di Rupo became an EU nation's first openly gay premier in 2011, underscoring Belgium's progressive record on LGBTQ+ rights.
-It was ranked second place in ILGA-Europe's annual Rainbow Map and Index based on legal benchmarks for LGBTQ+ equality.
+It was ranked second after Malta in ILGA-Europe's annual Rainbow Map and Index based on legal benchmarks for LGBTQ+ equality.

 Serving in the post until 2014, Di Rupo was later elected in 2019 to head the government of the Wallonia region, which he declared an "LGBTQ+ freedom zone" last year as part of his ongoing efforts to push for equality.